 Possible Health Effects of Mold Exposure

-People who are sensitive to mold may experience stuffy nose, irritated eyes, wheezing, or skin irritation.
+People sensitive to mold may experience stuffy noses, irritated eyes, wheezing, or skin irritation.
 People allergic to mold may have difficulty in breathing and shortness of breath.
 People with weakened immune systems and with chronic lung diseases, such as obstructive lung disease, may develop mold infections in their lungs.
-If you or your family members have health problems after exposure to mold, contact your doctor or other health care provider.
+If you or your family members have health problems after mold exposure, contact your doctor or other health care provider.

 You may recognize mold by:

 - Sight.
 Are the walls and ceiling discolored, or do they show signs of mold growth or water damage?

 - Smell.
 Do you smell a bad odor, such as a musty, earthy smell or a foul stench?

 Clean up and dry out the building quickly (within 24 to 48 hours)—open doors and windows.
 Use fans to dry out the structure.

 - When in doubt, take it out!
 Remove all porous items that have been wet for more than 48 hours and cannot be thoroughly cleaned and dried.
 These items can remain a source of mold growth and should be removed from the home.
 Porous, noncleanable items include carpeting and carpet padding, upholstery, wallpaper, drywall, floor and ceiling tiles, insulation material, some clothing, leather, paper, wood, and food.
 Removal and cleaning are important because even dead mold may cause allergic reactions in some people.